hmchen47/DataScience/Stats/ProbStatsPython/10-InequLimit.md

 ### Problem Sets

 0. Which of the following is correct about Chebyshev's inequality?<br/>
   a.
-It only applys to non-negative distribution<br/>
+It only applies to non-negative distribution<br/>
   b.
-It only applys to discrete distribution<br/>
+It only applies to discrete distribution<br/>
   c.
-It only applys to continuous distribution<br/>
+It only applies to continuous distribution<br/>
   d.
 None of the above<br/>

   Ans: <span style="color: cyan;">d</span><br/>